ropensci/roweb3/archetypes/md/index.md

 ---
 slug: "post-template"
+# Post in English: Title in Title Case
+# Post in Spanish: Title only first word and proper names in title case
 title: Post Title in Title Case
 # Delete the package_version line below if your post is not about a package
 package_version: 0.1.0